 Shelves and online retail stores are filled with dog treats that contain peanut and peanut butter flavors, and you hear all the time of people giving their dog peanuts or peanut butter, but are they even safe for our dogs to consume?
-Other commonly eaten nuts such as almonds, walnuts, pistachios, macadamia, and pecans are considered toxic to dogs, but peanuts are not.
-The simple answer is: yes, it is relatively safe to give dogs most peanuts and peanut butter.
+Foods such as almonds, walnuts, pistachios, macadamia and pecans are considered toxic to dogs.
+Peanuts, which are actually classified as a legume rather than a nut, are not toxic to dogs.
 However, there are many factors to watch out for that may make peanuts and peanut butter consumption unsafe for our beloved dogs.

 Like with just about everything in life, moderation is key because even healthy foods eaten too frequently or in high doses can be unhealthy.
 Peanuts and peanut butter can be an excellent source of proteins and healthy fats for your dog.
 They also contain vitamins B and E and niacin.
 On the other hand, because they are high in fat, it can potentially unsafe for dogs.
 Dogs' bodies have difficulty digesting fat, and when a high concentration of fat is consumed, it can cause stomach upset, diarrhea, and vomiting.
 In severe cases of too much fat consumption, it can lead to pancreatitis, which is a very painful condition for dogs.
 So, a good rule of thumb for giving your dog peanuts or peanut butter is to give them no more than 10% of their daily calories in treats.
 Generally speaking, small dogs should get no more than 1/2 tablespoon of peanuts or peanut butter and larger dogs should get no more than 1 tablespoon daily.
 Consult your veterinarian because every dose is different based on your dog's breed, size, and health.